 Among the states of the Second Millennium BCE, the kingdom of Mitanni was one of the most artificial and short-lived.
 For a few centuries, certain areas of northern Syria, centering around the Harbur Valley, which neither before or after enjoyed an independent political union, were wielded into a single unit by a small ruling group, a dynasty of kings with Indo-European names, supported by a knightly class.
 Although the independence of Mitanni was only maintained by adroit manipulation of the unstable balance of power that was characteristic of the Near Eastern world in the latter part of the Second Millennium, this state was yet sometimes powerful enough to extend its influence and hegemony beyond its own frontiers.
 (1)

-Although Kantor goes on to discuss artifacts associated with Mitanni, his description of the state itself, as with other scholars, provides little more than a glimpse of what Mitanni may have been.
+Although Kantor goes on to discuss artifacts associated with Mitanni, her description of the state itself, as with other scholars, provides little more than a glimpse of what Mitanni may have been.
 Even though more is claimed to be known of Mitanni today than in the past, scholars are still working with, essentially, the same basic information they had in the late 19th and early 20th centuries.
 Until further artifacts or documentation are brought to light by archaeologists, this situation will remain unchanged, and persistent military conflict in the region continues to prevent efforts that could provide a clearer picture of the great kingdom that was Mitanni.